nicoletaiova25/DROGHERIE-TW----NixxieDrugStore/README.md

 ### Nixxie DrugStore 🌿✨ - General Description 🍄

 <p>Welcome to Nixxie DrugStore🌿✨, your one-stop shop for everything you need, beautifully designed in one place!
-  The site is a comprehensive platform developed for the Web Techniques course, utilizing JavaScript, Node.js, Bootstrap, JSON, HTML, CSS, and pgAdmin database.
+  The site is a comprehensive platform developed for the Web Techniques course, utilizing JavaScript, Node.js, Bootstrap, JSON, EJS, HTML, CSS, SCSS and pgAdmin database.
   We are excited to offer a feature-rich and user-friendly experience.</p>
 </details>